coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ![right](images/not-so-cute-octopus.jpg)

 ^ The next thing you know, you've outgrown your PaaS, your VM, or maybe your tooling...

-^ Brittle deployments, bespoke bash scripts, bending over backwards to make things work

-^ Maybe you are already on 'the cloud' or are start to consider a migration

 - _Packer_ for VM Images
 - _Terraform_ for VM Instances